corb555/Task-Score/README.md

 ### Upper and Lower Bounds
 You can also specify that an attribute MUST be lower than a value or greater than a value.
 If the attribute does not fall in those bounds a score of zero is returned.
 For example, you can configure that playerDistance must be less than 8 for a Melee attack.
 Note 1: the bound is checked *without* reversing the scale.
 Note 2: Upper bound and lower bounds of zero are ignored.

+### Success Status of Child Task
+This monitors the Success/Failure status of the child activity.
+If the child activity fails, the score is reduced for the next N ticks.

 ### Setup
 1. Follow the Setup instructions for the Distance component, Anger Component, and Shooter Variables component below, before setting up this component.